Energy in Kazakhstan: Recent developments

-Natural Gas
+Natural gas

-Kazakhstan's proven reserves of natural gas are 85 trillion cubic feet.
-(2013).
-Majority of natural gas reserves are located in the west of Kazakhstan and concentrated in four fields – Karachanganak (46 percent), Tengiz (12 percent), Imashevskoye (7 percent) and Kashagan (12 percent).
-Between 2000 and 2012 the natural gas production increased four times to 40.1 billion cubic meters in 2012.
+Kazakhstan's proved natural gas reserves totaled 85 trillion cubic feet as of January 1, 2025.
+The majority of the natural gas reserves are in the west of Kazakhstan and concentrated in four fields – Karachanganak (46 percent), Tengiz (12 percent), Imashevskoye (7 percent) and Kashagan (12 percent).
+Between 2000 and 2012 natural gas production increased four times to 40.1 billion cubic meters in 2012.
 However, only 53 percent of this gas was for commercial purposes; the rest was re-injected into oil fields to enhance production.

 Kazakhstan's gas production suffices to meet domestic demand of 10.5 billion cubic meters (2012).
-However, due to limited internal gas pipeline network that does not connect all the production centers (west) with demand centers (south, east, north), the country needs to import gas from Uzbekistan to satisfy the demand in the south of the country and from Russia to satisfy demand in the north and east.
+However, due to limited internal gas pipeline network that does not connect all the production centers (west) with demand centers (south, east, north), the country needs to import gas from Uzbekistan to satisfy the demand in the south of the country, and from Russia to satisfy demand in the north and east.
 In 2012, the country exported 8.8 billion cubic meters of gas to China through the Central Asia – China pipeline.
 Kazakhstan serves as a major transit country for gas exports from Turkmenistan and Uzbekistan that are destined to Russia and China.
 In 2012, the amount of gas transited through Kazakhstan was 96.5 billion cubic meters.

 Kazakhstan's domestic hydrocarbon reserves amount to 3.3–3.7 trillion cubic metres of gas, of which 2.5 tcm are proven.
 However, Kazakhstan became a net gas exporter only in 2003.
-In 2007, Kazakhstan produced 29 bcm of natural gas and plans to increase its gas output to 60-80 bcm a year by 2015.
+In 2007, Kazakhstan produced 29 bcm of natural gas and plans to increase its gas output to 60–80 bcm a year by 2015.
 The major natural gas fields are Karachaganak, Tengiz, Kashagan, Amangeldy, Zhanazhol, Urikhtau and Chinarevskoye.
-Kazakhstan's major gas company is KazMunaiGaS JSC that has a reported annual income of about $3 billion in 2013.
+Kazakhstan's major gas company is KazMunaiGaS JSC, which has a reported annual income of about $3 billion in 2013.